eberkund/resume/resume.md

 	- Worked in an agile environment with a geographically distributed team
 	- Fixed issues and developed new features using .NET, MS SQL, TypeScript, JavaScript, React
 	- Assisted in transforming a large legacy codebase to microservices architecture by advocating test driven development and deploying new infrastructure to vastly improve continuous integration

-*	**Technology Consultant, Objex Unlimited**
-	November 2017 -- April 2018

-	- Advised the business on technical matters and the direction of future development
-	- Designed system architecture for next generation photogrammetry product
-	- Wrote cross platform client-server software using Rust, Go and gRPC

 *	**Software Development Lead, NeuronicWorks**
 	May 2016 -- October 2017